Heman-Ho/Treasure-Game/README.md

 ## Overview

 Treasure-Game is inspired by the [YouTube tutorial series](https://www.youtube.com/playlist?list=PL_QPQmz5C6WUF-pOQDsbsKbaBZqXj4qSq).
-While some sprites and game mechanics are adapted from the tutorial, the project also includes original player and objects sprites and additional gameplay features
+While some sprites and game mechanics are adapted from the tutorial, the project also includes custom player and objects sprites and original gameplay features

 ---